Scudder Falls Bridge

 The Scudder Falls Bridge is a toll bridge that carries Interstate 295 (I-295) over the Delaware River, connecting Lower Makefield Township in Bucks County, Pennsylvania, with the Scudders Falls section of Ewing Township in Mercer County, New Jersey, United States.
 It is maintained by the Delaware River Joint Toll Bridge Commission (DRJTBC).
-The original bridge was a plate girder bridge constructed from 1958 to 1961, and the current structure is a box-girder bridge that opened in 2019.
+The original bridge was a plate girder bridge constructed from 1958 to 1961, and the current structure is a box-girder bridge that partially opened in 2019 and was substantially complete in 2021.
 Previously, the bridge was a toll-free crossing.
 However, this changed on July 14, 2019, when an all-electronic toll was levied for Pennsylvania-bound traffic; the toll can be paid using E-ZPass or Toll-by-Plate.

 A $534 million replacement project for the bridge was completed, which involved widening I-295 in the area from four lanes to eight, and reconstruction of the interchanges at both ends of the bridge.
 The first span of the new bridge opened to Pennsylvania-bound traffic on July 10, 2019.
 New Jersey-bound traffic was moved onto the new span on July 24, 2019, and demolition of the old span began afterwards.
+The downstream span was opened to New Jersey-bound traffic on August 18, 2021.
 As well, a shared-use path for bicycle and foot-traffic opened on November 16, 2021.

 Name

-The Scudder Falls Bridge derives its name from Richard Betts Scudder, who according to the Long Island Genealogy Surname Database, died in 1754 at "Scudders Falls, Hunterdon County" (portions of Mercer County were part of Hunterdon County until 1838).
+The Scudder Falls Bridge derives its name from Richard Betts Scudder, who according to the Long Island Genealogy Surname Database, died in 1754 at "Scudder's Falls, Hunterdon County" (portions of Mercer County were part of Hunterdon County until 1838).
 One of Richard Scudder's ancestors from Kent, England, was named Henry Skudder.
 The k in the surname apparently became a c at some point in time, helping to give the falls and modern-day bridge its name.
 The "falls" (really just an area of rapids) are located about 1/2 mile north of the bridge, and the entrance to the Delaware and Raritan Canal State Park just north of the bridge is signed as the "Scudders Falls" unit.
 The extra s at the end of "Scudders" was dropped to make pronunciation of the bridge's name easier.